webkul/magento2-varnish-redis-ssl-docker-compose/README.md

 > database_root_password=rootpassword123    ## Mention mysql root password.

 4).
+Replace the IP address assigned to 'server_name' in ~/magento2-varnish-redis-ssl-docker-compose/ssl_server/default with your domain name or IP address.

+5).
 Build the docker image.

 > docker-compose build

-5).
+6).
 Check the built image as:

 > docker images

-6).
+7).
 Run the containers from built image as:

 > docker-compose up -d

-7).
+8).
 Check the running docker containers by command:

 > docker-compose ps

 > docker ps

-8).
+9).
 Your database credentials are mentioned in mysql.sh file.
 Database user password will be randomly generated.
 Database user password will be stored in /var/log/check.log.
 To get database user password,

 > docker exec -ti mysql bash